PeterMulhair/BarPhy/README.md

 2. With a fasta file with a barcode sequence named as EXID and a query species/genus to search against

   - `python barcode_queries.py --query EXID.fasta REXID`

+The script also requires certain directories.
+Both require a dir called `output/`.
+To run the `--query` version, place your fasta files in a directory called `queries/`

+## Examples

+Using the fasta files from `queries/` you can ID the barcode sequences using the `--query` version (the `--barcode` version can be run using the excel sheet in `data/`)

+First make output dir with `mkdir output`

+Then run script
+eg. `python barcode_queries.py --query queries/Melangyna_labiatarum.fasta Melangyna_compositarum`
+OR
+eg. `python barcode_queries.py --query queries/Melangyna_labiatarum.fasta Melangyna_` to search against the REXID genus rather than species.

+**NOTE** for `--query` version the input is required as the species bionomial name or genus separated by an underscore eg. Drosophila_melanogaster or Drosophila_